-The Board of Directors has standing Audit, Compensation, Nominating and Corporate Governance, and Executive committees.
-As described below, because we are a controlled company, we utilize exemptions under the NYSE corporate governance standards that permit these committees to proceed without entirely independent membership.
+The Board of Directors has standing Audit, Compensation, Nominating and Corporate Governance, and Executive Committees.
+As described below, because we are a "controlled company", we utilize exemptions under the NYSE corporate governance standards that permit our Compensation and Nominating and Corporate Governance Committees to proceed entirely without independent membership.